WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/00_Forced_Oscillations.md

    Express these parameters in terms of the physical parameters above.
 From now on, work with these so we can compare with results from the book.
 3. Perform a dimensional analysis of the problem.
-Make sure you express the dimensions of all the parameters, separate out those parameters that are intrinsic to the system, and those parameters that are part of the initial state.
+Make sure you express the dimensions of all the parameters, separate out those parameters that are **intrinsic** to the system, and those parameters that are connected to the **initial state**.

    How many dimensionless parameters are there upon which the qualitative behavior of the system might depend?